deweis/fcc-challenges/03 Front End Libraries/06 React and Redux/React and Redux.md

 `connect(mapStateToProps, mapDispatchToProps)(MyComponent)`

 Note: If you want to omit one of the arguments to the `connect` method, you pass `null` in its place.

+**Finally**, writing React and Redux code generally requires some configuration.
+This can get complicated quickly.
+If you are interested in experimenting on your own machine, the [Create React App](https://github.com/facebookincubator/create-react-app) comes configured and ready to go.

+Alternatively, you can enable Babel as a JavaScript Preprocessor in CodePen, add React and ReactDOM as external JavaScript resources, and work there as well.